datalorax/site/content/post/2019-07-29-estimating-important-things-with-public-data.md

 theme_set(theme_minimal())
 ```

 Now, we just need to simulate some data.
 I'll simulate data for two groups, assuming both are distributed normally, with the first having a mean of 100 and standard deviation of 10.
 The second will have scores, on average, half a standard deviation less than the first (so 5 points).
 To keep things simple, I'll make the standard deviation the same (although in principle they can be different).
-We'll simulate 500 studenst in the first group and 200 in the second, then put it together in a data frame.
+We'll simulate 500 students in the first group and 200 in the second, then put it together in a data frame.
 I'll also set a seed so the results are reproducible.

 ```r